• Sign In

 Welcome to the Digital Dig

 This is AI Space Archaeology 101—a hands-on introduction to spotting ancient architecture from space.
 You won’t need boots, brushes, or trowels.
-Just your eyes, your instincts, and ChatGPT.
+Just your eyes, your instincts, and AI.

 Assignment: AEyes – Explore.
 Analyze.
 Contribute.

-The images in the “non-assessed” images may contain signs of long-lost structures, platforms, walls, or artificial clearings.
+The images may contain signs of long-lost structures, platforms, walls, artificial clearings or dead trees.
 Your mission is to analyze them using the process below.

 🧭 Your Instructions Pick any image from the non-assessed images right click to copy or save it.